Clinical trial into puberty blockers paused after ‘new concerns’ from regulator

 The Medicines and Healthcare products Regulatory Agency (MHRA) will now discuss the concerns, related to the wellbeing of children and young people, with trial sponsor King’s College London next week and recruitment to the trial will not start until the issues have been resolved.

-The pause comes after legal action was launched against the Government after campaigners including Harry Potter author JK Rowling expressed their opposition.
+The pause comes after legal action was launched against the Government after politicians and public figures including Harry Potter author JK Rowling expressed their opposition.

-The writer described the trial as “an unethical experiment on children who can’t give meaningful consent”.
+The writer, who has campaigned to repeal transgender rights in the UK, described the trial as “an unethical experiment on children who can’t give meaningful consent”.

 A Department of Health and Social Care spokesperson said: “We have always been clear about the red lines regarding this trial – ensuring the safety and wellbeing of the children and young people involved and always being led by the clinical evidence.